YuriGor/deepdash/docs/index.md

     - `key|index`
     - `parentValue`
     - `context`
+        - `skipChildren(boolean)` - use this method to override default skip children behavior.
+Note: children values will be placed by original paths even if parent changed type from / to array.
     - `returns` - desired value instead of initial to be set at the same path
 * `options` - (see [eachDeep options](#eachdeep) for details)
     - `callbackAfterIterate` (false)